eryl/acroface-submission/README.md

 ## Installation

 The suggest installation method uses the `pyproject.toml` to manage dependencies, ideally with a tool like astral `uv`.
 First install it by following [the instructions](https://docs.astral.sh/uv/getting-started/installation/).
-One `uv` is installed, go to the project root and run:
+Once `uv` is installed, go to the project root and run:

 ```shell
 $ uv sync